Photon triplets from integrated microrings: A path towards deterministic non-Gaussianity on a chip: Cascaded spontaneous four-wave mixing

 where repeated Cartesian indices are implicitly summed over and where $\boldsymbol{D}(\boldsymbol{r})$ denotes the displacement field in the structure \cite{Quesada:22}, which we expand in terms of asymptotic fields \cite{Liscidini_asyfields, bethebreit_PhysRev.93.888} having the form

-and similarly for the ``out" fields, and we show the linear Hamiltonian in Appendix \ref{appendix:asyfields}.
-The index $\lambda$ denotes an input or output channel through which light can propagate \cite{PhysRevA.106.043707, PhysRevA.111.023705}, and for the structure given in Fig. \ref{fig:rings_modes}a, $\lambda\in\{\mathrm{ac,ph(1),ph(2)}\}$ for the actual, first, and second phantom channels; the phantom channels are used to account for scattering losses \cite{Liscidini_asyfields}.
+and similarly for the ``out" fields.
+We show the explicit expressions for the linear and nonlinear Hamiltonians in Appendices \ref{appendix:asyfields} and \ref{appendix:NL}, respectively.
+The tensor $\Gamma^{(3)}$ is related to the usual third-order nonlinear susceptibility tensor $\chi^{(3)}$ \cite{Quesada:22}, as presented in Appendix C (see Eq. \eqref{eq:Tensors}).
+In Eq. \eqref{eq:Dasy_def}, the index $\lambda$ denotes an input or output channel through which light can propagate \cite{PhysRevA.106.043707, PhysRevA.111.023705}, and for the structure given in Fig. \ref{fig:rings_modes}a, $\lambda\in\{\mathrm{ac,ph(1),ph(2)}\}$ for the actual, first, and second phantom channels; the phantom channels are used to account for scattering losses \cite{Liscidini_asyfields}.
 The $a_u^{\text{in/out},\lambda}(k)$ denote bosonic lowering operators with the usual commutation relations \cite{PhysRevA.106.043707}, and $\boldsymbol{\mathcal{D}}_{uk}^{\text{in/out},\lambda}(\boldsymbol{r})$ denotes the asymptotic field amplitude.
-The form of the latter depends on the structure in question (see Supplemental Material 1).
+The form of the latter depends on the structure in question, and we detail those for the cascaded rings from Fig. \ref{fig:rings_modes}a in Appendix \ref{supp:Fields}.

 We restrict ourselves to the terms in the full nonlinear Hamiltonian relevant to cascaded SFWM: $H_{\mathrm{NL}}^{(I)}(t) = H_{\mathrm{SFWM1}}^{(I)}(t) + H_{\mathrm{SFWM2}}^{(I)}(t)$ (see Appendix \ref{appendix:NL}).
 The state generated by the nonlinear interactions is given by